NEC and Juniper Networks Deploy Algeria Telecom's Nationwide 5G-Ready IP Metro Network

-NEC+Corporation (NEC; TSE: 6701), a leading global IT and network transformation services provider, and Juniper+Networks (NYSE: JNPR), a leader in secure, AI-driven networks, today announced they have worked with Algeria Telecom, the leader in the Algerian telecommunications market, to roll out its modernized, nationwide IP metro commercial network to support current demand for increased capacity as well as future needs driven by 5G and FTTx.
+SUNNYVALE, Calif., and TOKYO, May 25, 2022 - (JCN Newswire) - NEC Corporation (TSE: 6701), a leading global IT and network transformation services provider, and Juniper Networks (: JNPR), a leader in secure, AI-driven networks, today announced they have worked with Algeria Telecom, the leader in the Algerian telecommunications market, to roll out its modernized, nationwide IP metro commercial network to support current demand for increased capacity as well as future needs driven by 5G and FTTx.

 Algeria Telecom has formed a mid-term strategic plan to implement a transport network with a homogenized, optimized topology as well as automation capabilities that guarantee bandwidth and future-proofing of its infrastructure in a growing market.
 NEC and Juniper have successfully delivered Algeria Telecom's next generation IP metro network while ensuring quality of service, driving toward the best possible user experience, at scale.

 As the innovative foundation of the new platform, Algeria Telecom has selected high-performing, secure solutions from the Juniper Networks portfolio for SDN-ready, cloud-grade networking and feature-rich, simple and secure connectivity at scale, deployed as access nodes to create separate pre-aggregation, aggregation and access domains for optimal reliability.
-Elements of the Juniper Paragon Automation cloud-native solution suite, Paragon+Pathfinder and Paragon+Planner have been deployed, enabling Algeria Telecom to achieve deep visibility and simplified operations of its network and services.
+Elements of the Juniper Paragon Automation cloud-native solution suite, Paragon Pathfinder and Paragon Planner have been deployed, enabling Algeria Telecom to achieve deep visibility and simplified operations of its network and services.
 This paves the way for assured user experiences within complex 5G and multicloud services.
-All of the Juniper platforms run on a single operating system, Junos%26reg%3B+OS, to create an easily-managed, simplified and open solution.
+All of the Juniper platforms run on a single operating system, Junos OS, to create an easily-managed, simplified and open solution.

 In addition, NEC and Juniper's solid partnership, built on a track record of delivering innovative networking to hundreds of customers across the globe, has enabled the tight coordination between the parties to achieve Algeria Telecom's objective of providing a high-capacity innovative network to accommodate surging data traffic and a future of diversified 5G use cases.